demisto/content/Packs/CheckPointDome9/Integrations/CheckPointDome9/README.md

 ### dome9-ip-list-update
 ***
-Update an IP List.
-This will override the existing ip list.
+Update an IP list.
+This will override the existing IP list.

 #### Base Command